percona/pmm-doc/docs/setting-up/server/helm.md

 ### Parameters

-The list of Parameters is subject to change from release to release, please check [Parameters](https://github.com/percona/percona-helm-charts/tree/main/charts/pmm#parameters) section of PMM Helm Chart.
+The list of Parameters is subject to change from release to release.
+Check the [Parameters](https://github.com/percona/percona-helm-charts/tree/main/charts/pmm#parameters) section of the PMM Helm Chart.

 !!! hint alert alert-success "Tip"
     You can list the default parameters [values.yaml](https://github.com/percona/percona-helm-charts/blob/main/charts/pmm/values.yaml) or get them from chart definition: `helm show values percona/pmm`